bourdeau/image-worker/README.md

 ## Explanations
 I wrote almost the same code in both languages and they perform almost he same (2m20~)

-But when using Python Multiprocessing with 2 workers then they don't play in the same league.
+But when using Python Multiprocessing then they don't play in the same league.

 I ran my test on a Intel(R) Core(TM) i5-5200U CPU @ 2.20GHz (2 cores & 4 threads)